Agnes-Ngue/Hello-world/README.md

-* Provide any plots related to your data or final model -- be sure to label the plots!
+* Plots related to the data or final model

 #### plot tree depth vs. training and validation AUC and AIR